Cheesy-Brik/linua-updater/README.txt

 stable internet connection

-write permissions to the selected directory
+write permissions to the installation directory

 Notes

 Linua Updater is not affiliated with Electronic Arts or Maxis.
 The software is free.
-If someone charged you for it, they scammed you.
+If someone charged you for it — they scammed you.